vectorgrp/XCPlite/README.md

 XCP server implementation as a C++ class
 Improved runtime type generation for A2L generator when compiled as C++

-## Configuration options:

-All settings and parameters for the XCP protocol and transport layer are located in xcp_cfg.h and xcptl_cfg.h Compile options for the XCPlite demo are located in main_cfg.h:

-## Notes:
-- If A2L generation and upload is disabled, use CANape address update with Linker Map Type ELF extended for a.out format or PDB for .exe
-- The A2L generator creates a unique file name for the A2L, for convinience use name detection (GET_ID 1)
-- Linux Compile with -O2, Link with -pthread
-- 64 bit version needs all objects within one 4 GByte data segment

-## Version History
 Version 4:
 - Refactoring to minimize dependencies
 - All dependencies to UDP socket library in platform.h/.c
 - Support for Vector XL-API removed

 ## Build